TheArqsz/AntiPhishMe/PrivacyPolicy.md

 Proper message about the URL's status will be presented to the User via extension's pop-up message.

+Collected data cannot be associated with any user.
+No personal data, that users may be identified by, is stored.
+URLs, IPs and certificates are stored anonymously.

 However your browser might collect some data (for example updates to The Extension are handled by the Google Web Store website and are subject to the [Google Privacy Policy](https://policies.google.com/privacy)).

 ### The algorithm